 - The master module is the ReliaTel Refrigeration Module (RTRM). - The RTRM provides compressor anti-short cycle timing functions through minimum "Off" and "On" timing to increase reliability, performance and to maximize unit efficiency. - Upon power initialization, the RTRM performs selfdiagnostic checks to insure that all internal controls are functioning.
-It checks the configuration parameters against the components connected to the system. - The LED located on the RTRM module is turned "On" within one second after power-up if all internal operations are okay. - The RTRM in conjunction with the Variable Speed Module (VSM) will provide capability to control of a modulating eFlexTM compressor, and two multispeed outdoor motors (ODM). - The ReliaTel Options Module (RTOM) is utilized in conjunction with the RTRM for control of a variable speed indoor motor (IDM) and optional accessories. - All units employ a Phase Monitor to ensure proper power supply connection of phases for compressor operation.
+It checks the configuration parameters against the components connected to the system. - The LED located on the RTRM module is turned "On" within one second after power-up if all internal operations are okay. - The RTRM will provide capability to control of a multispeed indoor motor (IDM). - The ReliaTel Options Module (RTOM) is utilized in conjunction with the RTRM for control of a variable speed indoor motor (IDM) and optional accessories. - All units employ a Phase Monitor to ensure proper power supply connection of phases for compressor operation.
 If the monitor senses incorrect phase connection (phase reversal), a loss of phase, or large voltage imbalance between phases, all unit operation will be prevented until the condition is corrected.
 The Phase Monitor has green (Ok) and red (Phase Fault) status LEDs on the face of the monitor.
 All units are functional tested to ensure correct factory wiring.
 A red status LED is an indication of a serious problem that can only be resolved by isolating and repairing the Supply Power fault.